gvwilson/thirdbit/_posts/2021/2021-09-23-more-thoughts-on-document-compilers.md

 I think user-level in-tool extensibility is a must-have.
 For all its quirks,
 most people can build the customizations they want for LaTeX *in the tool itself*.
-If you want to extend Pandoc you have to write in---well, you get to pick, which means that someone else who wants to use your extension has to install that language's toolchain.
+If you want to extend Pandoc you have to write in—well, you get to pick, which means that someone else who wants to use your extension has to install that language's toolchain.
 (Have fun.)